Dr Daniel Powell

-The majority of my work employs real-time assessment methodologies (i.e. ecological momentary assessment) to study changing phenomena in daily life.
+The majority of my work employs real-time assessment methodologies (i.e. ecological momentary assessment; EMA) to study changing phenomena in daily life.

 I am always keen to hear from potential collaborators, particular in relation to use of EMA methods and/or testing models of self-regulatory fatigue.

-Dan is actively involved in the delivery of the BPS-accredited MSc Health Psychology programme, and co-ordinates and contributes to postgraduate and undergrate courses on other programmes.
-He supervises several MSc student research projects and two PhD students.
+I am actively involved in the delivery of the BPS-accredited MSc Health Psychology programme, and contribute to postgraduate and undergraduate courses on other programmes.

-He is currently the co-ordinator of the following courses:
+I'm currently the course co-ordinator of the following courses:

 - PU5909 - Health Psychology Research Projects

 Dr Turu Stadler and Dr Dan Powell established a Summer School in Intensive Longitudinal Methods in 2018.
-This was highly rated by participants, with attendees from across the UK and internationally.
-The next installment will be announced soon.
+This was followed up with a Virtual Summer School in Intensive Longitudinal Methods in 2020 and 2021.
+Future iterations will be announced soon.

 Page 1 of 3 Results 1 to 10 of 21